jfecher/ante-website/content/blog/safe_shared_mutability2.md

 method of shared mutability, but more than one zero-cost method exists!
 Perhaps even more egregious, this new method has much more obvious semantics than the `shared` references from the first post.

+This post will explain exactly what that new kind of reference is! ...And why Ante won't have it.

 ---

 # Syntax